Su-Wang-UTH/COORS/README.md

 ## Installation
-The algorithm is implemented in `Python 3.7.3`.
+COORS is implemented in `Python 3.7.3`.
 Install core packages with specific versions:
 ```
 $ pip install tensorflow==1.13.1